yuchengstudio/cortex-M/cortex-M4/SAME54/25_NVMCTRL_Nonvolatile Memory Controller/NVMCTRL_write_fuse_example.md

 	/* Erase the user page */
-	NVMCTRL->CTRLB.reg = NVMCTRL_CTRLB_CMD_EP | NVMCTRL_CTRLB_CMDEX_KEY;
+	/*1.NVMCTRL_CTRLB_CMD_EP mean Erase Page - Only supported in the User page in the auxiliary space.*/ /*2.this bit group should be written with the key value 0xA5 to enable the command written to CMD*/ NVMCTRL->CTRLB.reg = NVMCTRL_CTRLB_CMD_EP | NVMCTRL_CTRLB_CMDEX_KEY;
 	/* Wait for NVM command to complete */ while (!(NVMCTRL->STATUS.reg & NVMCTRL_STATUS_READY));